WJVR

-WJVR (101.9 MHz, "The River") is a commercial FM radio station licensed to Iron Gate, Virginia, serving Covington and Clifton Forge in Virginia.
+WJVR (101.9 FM, "The River") is a commercial radio station licensed to Iron Gate, Virginia, serving Covington and Clifton Forge in Virginia.
 It has a classic rock radio format and is owned and operated by Todd P. Robinson.
 It also carries Alleghany High School sports.
 The studios and offices are on Oak Street in Covington.

 WJVR has an effective radiated power (ERP) of 560 watts as a Class A station.
 Its transmitter is off Valley Ridge Road in Covington, within the George Washington and Jefferson National Forests.

 History

 Construction

 On April 5, 2012, the Federal Communications Commission (FCC) announced United States CP, LLC. as the highest bidder for the 101.9 FM frequency.
 It would be located in Iron Gate, Virginia, as part of Auction 93.
 On September 10, 2012, United States CP, LLC., filed a construction permit for a radio station to broadcast on 101.9 FM.
 The new station would transmit from a mountain between Covington and Clifton Forge.

 On October 9, 2012, the station was given the call sign WJVR.
 The call sign is a "tribute" to the Jackson River that flows through Covington and Clifton Forge.